Brechard/computer-vision-tf2/README.md

 There are 4 ways to fine tune the model:
 - 'all': All the weights of the model will be updated during the training.
 - 'features': Freezes the features extractor (DarkNet) and the rest of the model can be trained.
-- 'last_block': Only the last block of convolutional layers are trainable.
+- 'last_block': Only the last block of convolutional layers are trainable. (those called last_layers_xxx, check images in reports/figures/(tiny-)yolov3_expanded.png)
 - 'last_conv': Only the last convolutional layer is trainable.